Helena Heberer / Cologne Model United Nations Society e.V.

 You have the right to demand that the data relating to you, which you have provided to us, be obtained in accordance with Art.
 20 GDPR and request their transmission to other persons responsible.

-You have gem.
-Art.
+You have according to Art.
 77 DSGVO the right to file a complaint with the competent supervisory authority.

 Right to withdraw consent